Aveen28/insr_blog/blog.md

 Solving time‑dependent partial differential equations (PDEs) is fundamental to understanding and predicting a wide range of real‑world processes from the sweeping currents in the atmosphere and oceans to the flexing and cracking of materials under stress.
 At their core, these simulations require two key steps:

-1. **Time stepping**, where the system’s state is advanced in small increments to capture its temporal evolution.
+1. **Time stepping**: where the system’s state is advanced in small increments to capture its temporal evolution.
-2. **Spatial discretization**, where the continuous physical domain is broken into a finite set of points or elements (grids, meshes, or particles) so that the underlying equations can be solved numerically.
+2. **Spatial discretization**: where the continuous physical domain is broken into a finite set of points or elements (grids, meshes, or particles) so that the underlying equations can be solved numerically.

 What if we could remove the mesh entirely and let a single, flexible model represent the spatial field?
 That’s the promise of **Implicit Neural Spatial Representations (INSRs)**.
 Rather than assigning a variable to each node in a mesh, we represent the entire field whether it’s fluid velocity, pressure, or material displacement as a continuous function encoded in the weights of a neural network.
 As the simulation marches forward in time, we simply update the network’s parameters according to the governing physics, using well‑established time integrators like explicit or implicit schemes.